narmeshnigam/omvix/readme_files/readme_smart_curtains_blinds.md

 ### 🔹 Section 1: Hero Banner

 - **Heading (H1)**: “Curtains That Move With You”
-- **Subheading**: “Automate natural light, privacy, and luxury with Livintiq's motorized curtain & blind systems.”
+- **Subheading**: “Automate natural light, privacy, and luxury with Omvix's motorized curtain & blind systems.”
 - **CTA Button**: “Explore Curtain Solutions”
 - **Visual**: Luxury bedroom with morning sunlight filtering in and curtains opening automatically; app UI in foreground with “Good Morning” scene